shinchanat/Py/README.md

-# PyReader a pdf manpulating package v0.0.1:-
+# PyReader a pdf and text file manpulating package v0.0.1:-

 ### PyReader will be uploaded soon to Pypi.